 The conditions in the ‘Jungle’ and at the Grande-Synthe camp were as squalid as I had imagined.
 Thick mud clogged the pathways between the flimsy tents and hastily-built wooden shacks.
 Sanitation was poor, the environment volatile and the situation stressful.
 We heard heart-rending stories from people who had endured long and dangerous journeys, who had lost their homes and most of their belongings.
 Yet we also encountered great strength, resilience, friendship, and hope.
 We experienced endlessly warm hospitality, discovered wonderful musical talent, and witnessed the powerful sense of society in the camp.
 Along the water-logged central track through the ‘Jungle’ a string of bustling cafés and restaurants run by refugees offered the comfort of home-cooked food, sweet tea, and a space to gather with friends, to smoke, play cards, or watch music videos on TV.
 There were places of worship, convenience stores, a library, a barber, and classrooms.

 By my final visit to Calais in Spring 2016, large areas of the ‘Jungle’ had been bulldozed.
 All that remained were the Ethiopian Orthodox Church and a couple of classrooms.
 The ‘Jungle’ camp was completely demolished in October 2016.
 Although the French authorities offered some accommodation in asylum centres elsewhere in France, many refugees, including minors, vanished under the radar at this point.
 Some headed to Paris to take their chances there.
 Some made it to the UK and are dealing with the asylum process here.
 Yet others are still camping out in the woods near Calais and Dunkirk.

 The exhibition Sounds Unseen was commissioned by St. Ann's Warehouse in New York City in 2017, to inaugurate their new studio space.
-After New York, Sounds Unseen was presented at the Galway International Arts Festival in July 2018.
+Sounds Unseen was also presented at the Galway International Arts Festival in July 2018.